Why is My Dog Shaking?

 Shaking, tremoring, shivering, and trembling: dogs can get a little shaky for lots of different reasons.
 And while most of the time it’s completely normal, it can sometimes be a sign that something’s wrong.
 Here’s how to tell if those shakes are anything to worry about…

 Who needs a towel when a quick shake will do?
-Dogs have developed their own way of getting themselves dry: it’s efficient, and when they lived out in the wild, it meant having to burn up fewer calories to stay warm.
+Dogs have developed their own way of getting themselves dry: it's efficient, and when they lived out in the wild, it meant burning fewer calories to stay warm.

 By shaking to fling out all those droplets, a dog can get rid of around 70 percent of the water from its fur in four seconds.
 It might mean a messy bathroom and a nice spray of mud for you, but it’s a pretty impressive trick.